 This proof-of-concept study demonstrates that higher harmonic generation (HHG) microscopy enables rapid, label-free imaging of transbronchial lung cryobiopsies in suspected ILD.
 On-site within minutes, HHG revealed alveolar structures, fibrosis, and inflammation.
 This allowed pathologists to assess sample adequacy, and findings were in good concordance with subsequent H&E histology.
 The results highlight HHG’s potential to reduce sampling errors and speed up diagnostic workflows.

-Assessing sample adequacy in ILD
+Assessing biopsy adequacy in interstitial lung diseases

 This study shows that a portable HHG microscope, combined with an AI-analysis algorithm, can deliver on-site histologic feedback on lung and pleural biopsies in about 6 minutes.
-Among 109 biopsies from 47 patients, 97% had sufficient image quality for diagnosing malignancy or non-malignancy, and pathologists correctly classified ~87% of images.
+Among 109 biopsies from 47 patients, 97% had sufficient image quality for diagnosing malignancy or non-malignancy, and pathologists correctly classified 87% of the HHG images.
 This work supports HHG + AI as a fast, reliable tool to accelerate diagnosis and guide treatment decisions.

 On-site histological feedback on lung and pleural biopsies

-Intraoperative histology for brain tumors
+Intraoperative feedback for brain tumors

 In diseases such as interstitial lung diseases, immediate feedback on leukocyte ratios has potential to speed-up the diagnostic process and to reduce costs, workload and inter-observer variations.
-Studies have shown promising leukocyte identification performance on blood fractions, using third harmonic generation (THG) and multiphoton excited autofluorescence (MPEF) microscopy.
+This study shows that label-free THG/MPEF microscopy, paired with a deep learning model, can identify and quantify immune cells (neutrophils, eosinophils, lymphocytes, macrophages) in fresh BAL fluid samples in minutes with >90% accuracy versus standard cytology.

 Immune cell differentiation in BAL fluids